“This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.” (John 2:11 NKJV)

 12 “For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more.”

-The first wine that was exhausted or consumed up at the wedding was symbolic of the Old Covenant (the Law) or the life the Jews inherited from their fathers (1 Pet.
+The first wine exhausted or consumed at the wedding was symbolic of the Old Covenant (the Law) or the life the Jews inherited from their fathers (1 Pet.
 1:18, Heb.
 7:18).

 Just as the first wine could not last till the end of the wedding ceremony or bring the wedding to its consummation, so was the Old Covenant and the life passed down to the Jews.